 As apprentices progress through the program, they receive regular pay increases.
 Apprenticeships are one-five years in length, and upon completing the program, they receive a journeyman-level certificate of completion from the Washington State Department of Labor and Industries Apprenticeship & Training Council.

-In addition to earning the certificate, apprentices have the opportunity to earn an Associate of Technology degree in Apprenticeship Studies.
+In addition to earning the certificate, apprentices have the opportunity to earn a degree in Apprenticeship Studies.
 The degree path can be a great option for those who are interested in pursuing a supervisory, inspector or other positions.

 How to get into an apprenticeship program